seanieb/seanieb.github.io/README.md

 ## About
 ### 🇮🇪👨‍💻⛵️🛶🥃🏔

+You can call me Sean or Seanie.
 Computer Security is my thing.
-Before building my own company I worked for companies 🚀 in San Francisco, CA 🇺🇸; Digg 👨‍💻, Dropbox 🔐, Patreon 🔐 and Truework 🔐.
-And some others in Ireland 🇮🇪 and Canada 🇨🇦.
+I previously worked for in Digg 👨‍💻, Dropbox 🔐, Patreon 🔐 and Truework 🔐 in 🚀California 🇺🇸.
+And some others in Ireland 🇮🇪& Canada 🇨🇦

-My last two roles were leading security for startups of about 30-50 folks 👨🏽‍💻👩🏿‍💻👩‍💻 in hyper growth 📈.
-At this stage building their security program and security hiring is critical, while also securing a service under rapid🏎 development.
-This is my dream role.
-I got to work on everything you could imagine!
-Coding, product development, risk planning, security policies & procedures, software engineering, code review, architecture and design implementation, cloud infrastructure, software development, standards & compliance and more!
-All of the cybersecurity stuff.
+At Patreon & Truework I was the Head of Security.
+Each had about 30-50 folks 👨🏽‍💻👩🏿‍💻👩‍💻 and where in hyper growth 📈.
+Building their security program while also securing a service under rapid 🏎 development was lots of fun.
+Working on everything you could imagine!
+Coding, product development, hiring, risk planning, cybersecurity policies & procedures, software engineering, code review, architecture and design implementation, cloud infrastructure, software development, industry standards & compliance and more!

+Before all of this I was born and raised on farm 🚜 in County Tipperary 🇮🇪 Ireland.
 I studied computer science at NUI, Galway.
 Dropped out of a PhD program.
 Worked as white water Safety Kayaker 🛶 and Raft Guide on the Ottawa River 🇨🇦.
-Born and raised on farm 🚜  in County Tipperary  🇮🇪 Ireland.
 When I went to university I took up kayaking, the following year I started coding for fun.
 These two events have played an important part in my life ever since.
-At first I just wanted to build a kayaking website, then coding overtook kayaking as my passion.
+At first I just wanted to build a kayaking website, then computer security overtook kayaking as my passion.
+So here we are!

 ## Elsewhere
 - 🧪 [Github](https://github.com/seanieb/)